 So far, the 8-year-old has not discovered the secret, but routinely comes to our room at 4 a.m. after waking up.

-While we can’t control the time that our children wake up (I’ve tried), we can avoid rewarding them for waking up early by insisting that they remain in their own bedrooms and not disturb our sleep.
+While we can’t control when our children wake up (I’ve tried), we can avoid rewarding them for waking up early by insisting they stay in their own bedrooms and not disturb our sleep.

 Forget your concerns about your husband’s diapers.
 Your child is not sleeping enough and is being rewarded for waking up too early.
 He is disturbing your sleep, as well, which is no less precious,